No more demarcation line/blend

 In hindsight, I left this on for 20 minutes, which turned out to be too long, and my dark hair turned out very dark charcoal/almost black.
 Which was OK because it will fade, but I should have left that Dark Shadows toner in for like 5 minutes.
 Live and learn there.

-silver toning gray hair sparklingsilvers
+Silver toning gray hair

 At the end of the processing time for the silver toner (25-30 minutes), I pulled the plastic wrap off, jumped in the shower and rinsed my whole head until the water ran completely clear.
 Then, I got out, towel dried, and checked the tone.